 She wasn’t wrong.
-It was the beginning of February and the days had been nothing but trickling foreheads.
-Jo’s family didn’t own any transport.
-The train didn’t go directly to the beach, so going for family outings was rather problematic.
+It was the beginning of February and the days had been nothing but melting ice and trickling foreheads.
+Jo’s family didn’t own any vehicles.
+The train didn’t go directly to the beach either, so going for family outings was rather problematic.
 Not that Jo was a fan of having sand between her toes.
 That’s why they had the old wooden whisky barrel around the side of the house – for emergencies.
-Jude and John would usually use this barrel to catch the rain and leaks to water the garden.
-That Saturday, it was an emergency.
+Jude and John would usually use the barrel to catch the rain and leaks to water the garden.
+But that Saturday was an emergency.
 Jo knelt submerged in the mahogany barrel filled to the brim with water.
-The further she sunk, the more the murky water spilled off the sides – turning dirt to mud.
+The further she sunk, the more the murky water spilled off the sides, turning dirt to mud.

 “How do you swim in that thing?!”
 Ron whined, watching her relax in the water with her head tilted to the sky.

 In fact, she didn’t mind it.
-She didn’t mind the mosquitos that would sometimes hang about in the water either.
 As long as it was cold, it was yes from her.
-She did feel like a lily on a dirt tin though.

 “Can you hear that?”
 Ron asked her.

-She could.
-A repetitive clunking sound followed by an interspersed crack of a whip.
-The closer it got, the more the neighs echoed.
+A repetitive clunking sound grew close, followed by an interspersed crack of a whip.

 “Bloody ice man is gonna see you lookin’ all silly in that barrel,” Ron teased, pointing at her.

 Ron cackled and ran back into the house.
 An old wooden cart with two rusty wheels pulled by two horses rolled around the corner.
-The rugged fit man driving the cart stopped the two brown horses outside the Mumford family home.
-He hopped from the cart and opened up the back, whistling a tune to himself Jo couldn’t decipher.
+The rugged but fit man driving the cart stopped the two brown horses outside the Mumford family home.
+He hopped from the cart and opened up the back, whistling a tune to himself.
 The man heaved an ice block with two metal calipers dug into either side of it.
 He carried it over his shoulder to the front door.
 He knocked.
-Before someone answered, he looked over to Jo.
+Before someone answered, the man looked over to Jo.